Rift1069/RecRoomKeyboard/README.md

 ## Usage
 While you're free to use this project however you want, this project is licensed under the GNU General Public License v3.0 License.
 Meaning that if you modify the code and use this project in a commercial way, you have to publish the code online.
+[License Here](https://github.com/Rift1069/RecRoomKeyboard/blob/main/LICENSE)

 ## Source
 Source Code: https://github.com/Rift1069/RecRoomKeyboard/blob/main/RecRoomKeyboard.ahk